 Notes: This project was a compilation of everything we'd worked on up to a certain point.
 I was really in the groove of the 90's & early 00's alt/trip-hop sound at this time.
 Lots of stuff like Cibo Matto, Luscious Jackson, Buffalo Daughter, Cornelius, games like Jet Set Radio, Vib-Ribbon, Katamari Damacy, Pizzicato Five, Shibuya-kei, and that whole feeling of youthful cool.
 We were taking bits from childhood, movies, tv shows, and everything else we love and put it into a musical blender.
 We hope that that feeling of fun & freedom came through.

 Notes: We wanted to followup "Playscape+" with something that sounded a bit different.
 The last project was more sample-based and on this project, it was more electronic/synth-driven.
 It was a fun exercise for me since I wanted to do something that I played myself & not construct from sampled loops.
 It's somewhat of a concept album and largely inspired by comics/cartoons.
-In fact, it's partially the soundtrack to a comic/animation project that I'm working on.
+In fact, it's partially the soundtrack to a comic/animation project that I worked on.

 In Marjoram OP/ED.